zeek/zeek-docs/doc/scripts/policy/frameworks/management/node/api.zeek.rst

    complement to :zeek:see:`Management::Agent::API::node_dispatch_request`.

-   :reqid: a request identifier string, echoed in the response event.
+   :param reqid: a request identifier string, echoed in the response event.

-   :action: the requested dispatch command, with any arguments.
+   :param action: the requested dispatch command, with any arguments.

-   :nodes: the cluster node names this dispatch targets.
+   :param nodes: the cluster node names this dispatch targets.
 An empty set,
        supplied by default, means it applies to all nodes.
 Since nodes receive all dispatch requests, they can use any node names provided here to filter themselves out of responding.